BH2C. Basque Hydrogen Corridor

 The purpose of the BH2C is to be a driver in the process of transforming the productive fabric, and to ensure the continued importance of industry in the Basque economy in each and every one of the steps that are being taken in this respect.
 The initiative includes and encompasses economic, social, technological and environmental factors, amongst others, with an investment of over 1.1 billion euros up to 2026, creating over 1,340 direct and 6,700 indirect jobs.

 This will translate into the production of 21,000 tonnes of renewable hydrogen per year, enabling 230,000 tonnes of CO2 emissions to be abated over this period.
 In these first years, priority will be given to developing the means for producing green hydrogen, and the infrastructure and applications required for the deployment of a hydrogen corridor that will herald a turning point in the Basque energy transition.

 Mission and objective

 To create a hydrogen ecosystem in the Basque Country which, based on specific projects and actions and underpinned by a strategy of public-private collaboration, will enable progress to be made in the decarbonisation of the energy, mobility and various other industrial sectors.

 A key project for the economic recovery of the region through the development of the hydrogen value chain across industry and technology.

 Board of Directors

-This initiative is based on a comprehensive strategy that brings together 49 projects across the whole of the value chain, with a view to leveraging the transformation of the productive fabric of the country and maintaining the importance of industry in our economy.
+This initiative is based on a comprehensive strategy that brings together 50 projects across the entire value chain, with a view to leveraging the transformation of the productive fabric of the country and maintaining the importance of industry in our economy.